 - GMO foods (Genetically Modified Organisms): GMO foods are very new, and were not well studied for safety, but every time we turn around we hear of new studies revealing horrible effects of eating them.
 We suggest you AVOID THEM ALL.
 So far these businesses creating these foods have defeated laws that would require GMO labeling, but you are safe if you buy certified organic food.

 - Simple stress or rushing: Especially without time to rest and regenerate.
 Stop.
 Breathe.
 Give yourself a chance to feel.

 - Stimulants: Don’t rely on a pill or a cup of coffee to prop you up whenever you feel weak.
 That approach eventually falls apart and can hurt you, because stimulating yourself without giving yourself what you really need weakens your immune system.

 - Electronics: Time in front of video screens (cell phones, televisions, computer screens, video games), close to electronic equipment, or close to electric power cables.
-Limit your exposure to computer wireless signals, such as turning off your wireless when you sleep or use a grounding pad.
-Especially avoid lingering anywhere close to transformers on electrical power lines (that look like little metal garbage cans on telephone poles), high tension wires, nuclear power plants, etc.
+Limit your exposure to computer wireless signals, such as turning off your wifi when you sleep or use a grounding pad.
+Especially avoid lingering anywhere close to transformers on electrical power lines (that look like little metal garbage cans on telephone poles), high tension wires, nuclear power plants, 5G towers, etc.